---

 ### Storage

-Vercel's suite of storage products including [Vercel Blob](/docs/vercel-blob) for large file storage, [Edge Config](/docs/edge-config) for low-latency configuration data, and the [Vercel Marketplace](/docs/marketplace-storage) for databases like Postgres, KV, and NoSQL from providers such as Neon and Upstash.
+Vercel's suite of storage products including [Vercel Blob](#vercel-blob) for large files, [Edge Config](#edge-config) for low-latency configuration data, and the [Vercel Marketplace](#vercel-marketplace) for databases such as [Postgres](#postgres) and [Redis](#redis).

 ### Streaming